Doechii: 2024–present: Alligator Bites Never Heal

 In August 2024, she released her second mixtape, Alligator Bites Never Heal, to critical acclaim.
 Pitchfork called it "her most ambitious and musically diverse release" filled with "playful and melodic sides without skimping on hard-hitting hip-hop".
 The mixtape won the Grammy Award for Best Rap Album at the 67th Annual Grammy Awards, making her the third woman to win in the category.
 Shortly after the event finished airing, she released the song "Nosebleeds" as a celebration of her win.
 Throughout 2024, Doechii featured on multiple songs: Katy Perry's "I'm His, He's Mine" (from her album 143), Tyler, the Creator's "Balloon" (from his album Chromakopia), and Banks's "I Hate Your Ex-Girlfriend" (from her 2025 album Off with Her Head).
 Variety named her the 2024 Hitmakers Hip-Hop Disruptor of the Year.

 Doechii appeared as a guest judge on a January 2025 episode of RuPaul's Drag Race season 17, with her song "Alter Ego" featured in a lip-sync competition.
 The song's exposure in the episode resulted in significant chart increases across music streaming platforms.
 In February 2025, Doechii appeared as a feature on Jennie's song, "ExtraL".
 Doechii was nominated for Best New Artist and Best Rap Performance, and won Best Rap Album for the 2025 Grammy Awards.
 She also received several nominations for the 2025 NAACP Image Awards, including Outstanding New Artist, Outstanding Female Artist, Outstanding Music Video/Visual Album, and Outstanding Album.
 In 2025, Doechii became the second female rapper to receive the Billboard Woman of the Year award, following Cardi B in 2020.
 In March of the same year, she officially released the single "Anxiety" to digital streaming platforms, which prominently samples Gotye and Kimbra's 2011 single "Somebody That I Used to Know" and was originally a part of her 2019 self-released mixtape, Coven Music Session, Vol. 1.
 It had first been sampled by Sleepy Hallow for his eponymous 2023 song before Doechii's original version became popular on TikTok.
 In May of that year, Doechii was featured on the remix of Canadian singer-songwriter the Weeknd and fellow rapper Playboi Carti's 2024 song "Timeless".
-She performed at 2025 edition of music festival Lollapalooza, during which she announced her Live from the Swamp tour.
+She performed at 2025 edition of music festival Lollapalooza, during which she announced her Live from the Swamp Tour.
 Tour dates were announced on August 4.
+On December 30, Doechii surprise-released a single with SZA titled "Girl, Get Up".